Welcome.

 Grant Shimmin (Senior Editor) grew up in divided South Africa, stayed to see the welcome changes, and then moved to New Zealand in 2001.
 A journalist and opinion editor for the Stuff news organisation, he’s based in Christchurch.
 Writing a weekly column for 11 years indirectly drew him back towards the cringeworthy poetry of his late teens and early twenties, hopefully with better results.
 Now he always has to have a pocket (and let’s face it, being a guy that’s less of a problem) for his phone, because it’s in the Notes app that the new poetry chapter started in 2022.
 There are close to 400 notes in there now, many complete poems, many works in progress, and hopefully space for many more.

-Jessa, a border collie mix, is an absolute corker and great friend.
-She likes it best when her human companion reads where she can cuddle up and keep an eye out on the snacks.
+Jessa was a border collie mix, an absolute corker and great friend.
+She liked it best when her human companion, Jody, read where she could cuddle up and keep an eye out on the snacks.
+Jessa crossed into the After in March 2024 & is much loved and missed.